57blocks/website-article/articles/Code to Cash: Expert Insights on Implementing Payment Processors in Your Web App/README.md

 - **Contactless Payments**: The adoption of NFC-enabled cards and devices has grown exponentially, driven by convenience and hygiene concerns during the COVID-19 pandemic.
 - **Mobile Wallets**: Platforms like Apple Pay, Google Pay, and Samsung Pay have transformed smartphones into powerful payment tools, offering biometric authentication and integration with loyalty programs.
-- **One-Click Checkouts**: E-commerce platforms are prioritizing simplified checkout processes to reduce cart abandonment rates, with solutions like Amazon’s one-click purchase and Shopify’s Shop Pay gaining popularity.
+- **One-Click Checkouts**: E-commerce platforms are prioritizing simplified checkout processes to reduce cart abandonment rates, with solutions like Amazon's one-click purchase and Shopify's Shop Pay gaining popularity.
 - **Subscription Economy Growth**: The rise of subscription-based services (e.g., Netflix, Spotify) has driven the need for recurring payment solutions that are automated and reliable.

 ### 4. Regulatory Changes and Technological Advancements